This tutorial explains the process of installing, configuring, and running Apache Hadoop on Clear Linux* OS.

-For the purposes of this tutorial, we will install Hadoop in a single machine running both the master and slave daemons.
+For this tutorial, you will install Hadoop in a single machine running both the master and slave daemons.

 Apache Hadoop is included in the big-data-basic bundle.
 To install the framework, enter the following command: